-Although most soy kinds of milk are fortified, check the label to be sure yours has calcium and vitamin D, as soy milk does not contain calcium naturally.
-This ensures that the nutrients most closely mimic those found in cow’s milk.
+Although most soy milk is fortified, check the label to be sure yours has calcium and vitamin D, as soy milk does not contain calcium naturally.
+This ensures that the nutrients most closely mimic those in cow’s milk.

 When You Should Avoid Soy Milk

 If you have a soy allergy, you should avoid soy milk.
 Otherwise, it’s a fantastic meal for everyone else.